-- (student's name) listens to other people's ideas and then connects everyone's thinking. - (student's name) listens to others in his/her group and accepts when people have different opinions. - (student's name) is trying to speak up more when working in groups.
+- (student's name) listens to other people's ideas. - (student's name) listens to others in his/her group and accepts when people have different opinions. - (student's name) is trying to speak up more when working in groups. - (student's name) is learning to share materials. - (student's name) is learning to solve conflicts when working in a group by using his/her words. - (student's name) is able to take turns.